amarsree/laravel-chat/README.md

 --> nodejs
 -->redis

-Having problen with real socket connection ..??? open chat.js in public/js folder edit host variable dased on ur server url and also audio variable if needed...
+Having problem with real socket connection ..??? open chat.js in public/js folder edit host variable dased on ur server url and also audio variable if needed...